Hedede/task-ftp-backup/README.rst

 Testing
 -------

-Test suite requires local FTP server running on a default port.
+Test suite (ftp-backup-test) requires local FTP server running on a default port.
 Guest (anonymous) connections must be allowed.
 FTP server must be configured with a root in C:/ftp (Windows) or '/tmp/ftp' (Linux).

+The FTP_DEBUG macro can be used for troubleshooting.